 Recently, as Schilling has experienced continued growth into new areas of the United States, there have been additional measures implemented to decrease emissions even further.
 In 2023 Schilling acquired eight GM Bolt electric vehicles for their Pacific Northwest sales team.
 In 2024, Schilling grew its electric sales fleet with the purchase of 10 Tesla Model 3's, making them the first alcohol company in the industry to adopt a 100% EV-powered sales fleet.
-This transition has prevented the burning of an estimated 6,521.88 gallons of fuel through August 2024, equivalent to roughly 58 MT CO2, which we hope encourages others in the industry to follow suit.
+This transition has prevented the burning of an estimated 15,354 gallons of fuel gallons of fuel through May 2025, equivalent to roughly 151.3 MT CO2, which we hope encourages others in the industry to follow suit.

 Schilling's marketing team is working towards sourcing 100% of merchandise from manufacturers that use sustainably sourced materials and production processes.
-Along with sourcing sustainable items whenever possible, they reduce the amount of LTL shipping of point-of-sale materials by adding items to nearly full product-delivery trucks.
+Along with sourcing sustainable items whenever possible, they reduce the amount of LTL shipping of point-ofsale materials by adding items to nearly full product-delivery trucks.
 This increases the efficiency of their shipping process by lowering the number of times a 3rd party shipper travels to and from Schilling headquarters.